MosesSupposes/Purescript-By-Example/text/chapter9.md

   | ...
 ```

-This approach is taken in the `purescript-drawing` package, and it brings the flexibility of being able to manipulate the scene as data in various ways before rendering.
+This approach is taken in the `drawing` package, and it brings the flexibility of being able to manipulate the scene as data in various ways before rendering.

-In the next chapter, we will see how to implement libraries like `purescript-canvas` which wrap existing JavaScript functionality, by using PureScript's _foreign function interface_.
+In the next chapter, we will see how to implement libraries like `canvas` which wrap existing JavaScript functionality, by using PureScript's _foreign function interface_.